-We have different price alternatives that can accommodate all budgets.
-All prices are per person and expressed in US Dollars.
+We have price alternatives that accommodate all budgets, prices per person, expressed in US Dollars.

-Alternatively, you can also contact our sales executives directly via the phone numbers below, we are happy to assist you.
+Make your quotes and reservations by email [email protected], you can also communicate with one of our sales executives at the telephones detailed below, we will be happy to assist you.

 To start the reservation process, please send us the following information: